Kaizen: Experiments in Scaling Agile

 Agile Teams must adapt to thrive through retrospective and process experiments.
 But what about organizations?
 Scaled agile teams?
 How can they experiment as the cost of changes exponentially increases with the number of those affected?

-We practice kaizen, or continuous process improvement, as we build Agile Central, so we applied it to answer these questions.
+We practice kaizen, or continuous process improvement, as we build Rally Software (formerly CA Agile Central), so we applied it to answer these questions.
 Below we are going to share our failures, successes, and learnings, so you are inspired to experiment too!

 Why experiment with teams of teams?